Invesco Bond Income Plus Ltd - Change in Director's Details

 HEADLINE: Change in Director's Details

-In accordance with LR 9.6.14, the Board of Invesco Bond Income Plus Limited announces that Tim Scholefield has resigned from the Board of Fidelity Asian Values Plc as a non-executive director, with effect from 3 December 2021.
+In accordance with LR 9.6.14, the Board of Invesco Bond Income Plus Limited announces that Tom Quigley has been appointed to the Board of Velocys plc as a non-executive director, with effect from 26 July 2021.

 For and on behalf of